 Porcelain - Porcelain dental bridges are made up of tooth-colored porcelain.
 They are the most natural-looking but typically not the most durable, making them ideal for front teeth.

 Porcelain and metal - Porcelain and metal bridges are made of porcelain-covered metal.
 They’re an ideal choice for back teeth since they’re stronger yet still look relatively natural.

 Metal - All-metal dental bridges do not look natural, but they are typically affordable and durable.
 They’re usually used on back teeth.

 Dental bridges can cost anywhere from $700 to $1,500 per tooth⁹.
 All-porcelain crowns tend to cost the most, followed by porcelain and metal crowns and all-metal crowns.
 How much you actually end up paying out-of-pocket will depend on your location and the coverage provided by your dental insurance among other factors.

 How much does a dental bridge cost with insurance?

-Many dental insurance plans, such as Guardian Direct Silver and Guardian Direct Gold dental insurance plans, cover up to 50% of dental bridge costs after a waiting period.
+Many dental insurance plans, such as Guardian Direct Core and Guardian Direct Achiever dental insurance plans, cover up to 50% of dental bridge costs after a waiting period.
 This puts the average dental bridge cost with insurance at around $350 to $750 per tooth, compared to $700 to $1,500 per tooth without insurance¹⁰.